50 Hacking Commands That’ll Melt Your Terminal (and Your Brain)

 50 legit hacking commands, carefully crafted and field-tested by pros like John Hammond, TomNomNom, and NetworkChuck himself.

-We’re talking ICMP tunnels, Wireshark’s evil twin, ASCII trolls, mass scans, and enough nmap
+We’re talking ICMP tunnels, Wireshark’s evil twin, ASCII trolls, mass scans, and enough nmap sauce to fingerprint half the internet.

 🔥 Here’s What You’ll Get: